Glenis Willmott: 2014 election campaign

-In May 2014, Willmott launched her East Midlands campaign for the 2014 European Parliament election in Derby "promising to help people struggling with the cost of living".
-She said the Conservatives wanted to help energy companies and bankers.
-"Nearly 340,000 East Midland jobs depended on continued membership but the Tories hadn't said what aspects of EU membership they wanted to renegotiate or when they would do it.
-An EU referendum would just be a distraction when Britain was trying to improve its economy".
+In May 2014, Willmott launched her East Midlands campaign for the 2014 European Parliament election in Derby, "promising to help people struggling with the cost of living".
+She said the Conservative Party wanted to help energy companies and bankers.
+"We don't know what [aspects of EU membership] David Cameron will renegotiate or when he will do it. ...
+Nearly 340,000 East Midlands jobs are dependent on us being in [the EU].
+A [EU] referendum would just be a distraction when we are trying to grow the economy."
 She also claimed UKIP's stated objective of "cutting red tape" were really about "cutting people's rights at work".
-In the East Midlands where five seats were contested, Labour retained Willmott's seat and increased their share of the vote by 8%, narrowly missing out on gaining a second seat in the region.
+In the East Midlands, where five seats were contested, Labour retained Willmott's seat and increased their share of the vote by 8%, narrowly missing out on gaining a second seat in the region.

 2016 EU referendum

-Although she opposed David Cameron's decision to call the referendum on the UK's membership of the EU, Willmott played a prominent role in Labour In for Britain, Labour's campaign for Britain to remain in the EU.
+Willmott opposed David Cameron's decision to call the referendum on the UK's membership of the EU, and played a prominent role in Labour In for Britain, Labour's campaign for Britain to remain in the EU.
 She was critical of Cameron's proposed reforms to the EU, including changes to legislation on workers' rights, product standards and environmental protections.
 She argued that the five key arguments for remaining a member of the EU were on job protection and creation, employment rights, protections for consumers, cross-border security and increased influence on the world stage.

-Following the UK's vote to leave the EU, Willmott has argued that if the deal reached during the Brexit negotiations leads to extensive deregulation and weakening of social and workers' rights, then Labour should oppose it.
+Following the UK's vote to leave the EU, Willmott argued that if the deal reached during the Brexit negotiations led to extensive deregulation and weakening of social and workers' rights, then Labour ought to oppose it.
 In the aftermath of the referendum result, she wrote a letter on behalf of the EPLP to Jeremy Corbyn calling for his resignation as Leader of the Labour Party after a party briefing document appeared to promote the work of Kate Hoey and Gisela Stuart, two key MPs in the rival Labour Leave campaign.